This page has been regularly be updated with changes as they have been announced for 2023.

 Class 1 Contribution Rates

-The National Insurance contribution rates applicable from 6th April 2023 are yet to be confirmed.
+The National Insurance contribution rates applicable from 6th April 2023 are confirmed.

 Class 1A and Class 1B contribution rates